flenniken/collections/readme.md

 [![Image Landscape](docs/image-landscape.png)](#)

 You can zoom and pan an image with two fingers.
-A double tap goes to the zoom point, or if you’re ready there it fits the image to the screen.
+A double tap cycles through the zoom point, fit-to-screen, and fill-screen views.

 You scroll left and right to go to the previous and next images in the collection.
 The next and previous images line up pixel perfect side by